MCP HubMCP Hub

 • Memory/storage

-The bridge translates LLM outputs to MCP's JSON-RPC protocol, allowing any Ollama-compatible model to utilize these tools.
+The bridge translates between LLM outputs and the MCP's JSON-RPC protocol, allowing any Ollama-compatible model to use these tools like Claude.

 Current Setup